katiarp/Credit_Risk_Analysis/README.md

 The models will be predicting *low-risk* and *high-risk* credit, therefore our target variable is ```loan_status```.
 In this dataset, the majority class is *low-risk credit* and the minority class is *high-risk credit*.
 I separated the target and features variables by assigning ```y``` to  “loan_status”, and ```X``` to all other features in the dataset.
 ![Image_name](Resources/target_variables.png)

  Using the function ```train_test_split()```, I split the data into training and testing.
-If we don’t specify, the split percentage the function will split the data into a training set of 75%, and a testing set of 25%.
+If we don’t specify the split percentage, the function will split the data into a training set of 75%, and a testing set of 25%.
 Once we train our model with the training data, we can test it with the rest of the data to observe the model’s accuracy.
 We can also scale the data so that data points are closer to each other.
 The following image shows the code used to split and scale the data.

 ![Image_name](Resources/data_split.png)